>> February 18, 2011

 Benefits of altitude training

-Training effects on metabolic and cardiovascular that occur at altitude are:
+Training effects on metabolic and cardiovascular that occur at altitude (training) are:

-- Erythropoietin (EPO) inreased - stimulate more red cells production - carry more oxygen to muscles.
+- Erythropoietin (EPO) increases - more red cells production stimulated - carry more oxygen to muscles.

-- Elevated (increased) capillary volume - creating more blood pathways to muscle cell.
+- Elevated (increased) capillary volume - creates more blood pathways to muscle cell.

 - Improve oxygenation - muscles activity will be more efficient and recovery time will be shorten.